opulencephp/docs/http-basics.md

 > **Note:** Primitives (eg strings and arrays) should not appear in a controller's constructor because the IoC container would have no way of resolving those dependencies at runtime.
 Stick to type-hinted objects in the constructors.

-Let's take a look at an example bootstrapper and controller to demonstrate how dependency injection works:
+Let's take a look at an example bootstrapper, controller, and view to demonstrate how controllers work:

 <h5 id="bootstrapper">Bootstrapper</h5>
 ```php